Barons Bus Lines

-Barons Bus Lines is an intercity bus company operating in the United States.
-It serves passengers in the U.S. states of Illinois, Indiana, Michigan, New York, Ohio, Pennsylvania, and West Virginia.
-Barons Bus operates GoBus, a federally funded bus services that operates scheduled routes through rural parts of Ohio.
+Barons Bus is an intercity bus company operating in the United States.
+It serves passengers in the U.S. states of Illinois, Indiana, Michigan, New York, North Carolina, Ohio, Pennsylvania, Virginia, and West Virginia.
+Barons Bus operates GoBus, a federally funded bus services that operates scheduled routes through rural parts of Ohio, and I-RIDE 79, a partnership between Barons Bus and the West Virginia Division of Public Transit.
 The company is based in Cleveland, Ohio.

 In January 2019, Barons Bus received Metro Magazine's "Operator of the Year" award at the United Motorcoach Association Expo in Fort Lauderdale, Florida.

 History

 Starting in 2012, the Goebel Family, former owners of Lakefront Lines (now Coach USA), opened an unassociated company under the name "Barons Bus."
-The company name originated from the former National Hockey League team based in Cleveland, the Cleveland Barons.
+The company name originated from the former American Hockey League team based in Cleveland, the Cleveland Barons.
 In 2014, Barons Bus acquired Cleveland Southeastern Trails, a former bus company located in Bedford, Ohio.
 As of 2019, Barons Bus continues to expand, only operating new vehicles.